hillc255/meme/README.md

 #### Overview
 Meme generator is a python 3.9 project.
-It is run from an argparse command-line interface (CLI) or from a Flask web-app.
+Run Meme from an argparse command-line interface (CLI) or as a Flask web-app.

 #### Set-up and Run Instructions
 1. Clone Meme generator from github.